 The 18-135 IS STM hit the streets costing only slightly more than the prior 18-135 IS.
 The 18-135 IS STM is worth the small price difference for many reasons already discussed.

 I still prefer the Canon EF-S 15-85mm f/3.5-5.6 IS USM Lens for general purpose uses not needing a wide aperture (typically stopping action in low light and creating a strong background blur).
 As of 18-135 STM review time, the price of the 18-135 STM is approaching the price of the 15-85 (though, again, the 18-135 STM is a better value in the with-DSLR kit).

-The evaluated 18-135 STM was purchased retail from Adorama.
-And it has now traveled the northeast US coast including Kennebunkport, Maine (below) as a travel lens - a purpose for which it is well-suited.
+The evaluated 18-135 STM was purchased retail online.
+And it has now traveled the northeast US coast including Kennebunkport, Maine (below) as a travel lens – a purpose for which it is well-suited.

 The 18-135 STM sample image above was captured in using a Canon EOS Rebel T4i.
 Settings were 135mm, f/8, 1/160 and ISO 100.

 If your budget stops at the Canon EF-S 18-135mm f/3.5-5.6 IS STM Lens' price tag, it well may be the right lens choice for you.
 It is a small, light and reasonably-priced lens with effective image stabilization and a great general purpose focal length range.
 This lens' video-specific capabilities are another compelling reason to choose it.

 Bringing you this site is my full time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan